 Then $\tilde U$ is the projection of $\mathx U^*$ onto $\matho(nd,d)$.
 This is similar to the definition of $\tilde u$ in (\ref{eqn:tilde_u_def_intro}) for the phase synchronization, where $\tilde u$ is the projection of $Xu^*$ onto the unit sphere.
-As a result, we regard $\tilde U$ as the first-order approximation of $U$.
+As a result, $\tilde U$ can be regarded as the first-order approximation of $U$.

-The following lemma provides an upper bound for a leading eigenspace and its first-order approximation for two arbitrary Hermitian matrices.
+The following lemma provides an upper bound for a leading eigenspace and its first-order approximation of two arbitrary Hermitian matrices.
 It is an extension of Lemma \ref{lem:eigenvector_perturbation} which is only about the perturbation of a leading eigenvector.
-The proof to establish Lemma \ref{lem:eigenspace_perturbation} follows the proof of Lemma \ref{lem:eigenvector_perturbation} but is more involved, as it needs to deal with matrix multiplication which is not commutative.
+The proof of Lemma \ref{lem:eigenspace_perturbation} follows that of Lemma \ref{lem:eigenvector_perturbation} but is more involved, as it needs to deal with matrix multiplication which is not commutative.